aee-san-diego/aeesd-member-resources/content/San Diego.md

 # About San Diego
 ---

-AEE San Diego connects [[Energy Engineering|energy engineers]] from around the San Diego region.
+## Geography

 Geographically, the region is encompassed by the [[County of San Diego]] which includes these incorporated cities:

 1. Carlsbad
 2. Chula Vista